LeoCavaille/k8s-workshop/katacodacomleocdd-k8s-monitoring/19-d-troubleshooting-readiness-probe.md

 The `sample-pod-probes` pod is in `Running` state, but the `Service` has no backends.

+You can find the source code of this app:

+* locally in your environment, under the `assets/apps/sample-pod-probes`
+* clone in GitHub here: https://github.com/LeoCavaille/k8s-workshop/tree/master/assets/apps

 ## Your mission: use your terminal to spot the issue

 <details>